-These inspiring technology books are perfect for helping elementary school kids understand technology.
-Get a list of engaging technology books for kids right here and learn why these books stand out.
-They can be used as technology read alouds or for independent reading.
+These engaging technology books for kids are perfect for helping preschool and elementary school students understand technology.
+Get a list of the best technology books for kids right here and learn why these books stand out.
+Studies are indicating that an early introduction to computer skills, including coding, can give students a problem-solving, critical-thinking advantage.
+This book list includes technology books for preschoolers (and younger) as well as technology books for elementary students.
+Technology picture books, technology biographies, and coding books for beginners are included on the list.
+These best kids books about technology can be used as technology read alouds or for independent reading.
 As an elementary school librarian who also teaches technology skills to kids, I have first-hand experience with the books kids like.
-Take a look at what I’ve found!
+The coding books for kids in particular simply fly off the shelves.
+If you are looking for some of the best programming books for kids or best coding books for kids in 2022, you’re in the right place!

 Lately, there has been a big emphasis on adding STEM or STEAM books to library or classroom book collections.
 What is STEM?
 It’s an approach to learning which emphasizes Science, Technology, Engineering, and Math.
 In the case of the acronym STEAM, Art is added along with the other components.
 To this end, teachers have been eager to find technology books for kids that fit in with this educational approach.
 If you are looking for STEM or STEAM titles for grade school students, then this list is for you.